frcdesign/FRCDesign.org/docs/learning-course/stage1/1A-onshapeFundamentals.md

 </div>

 In this exercise, you can begin to see the power of Featurescripts.
 What would have been a number of sketches, extrudes, and shells to create the tubes is packaged into a single, easy to use custom feature.

+!!! note "Verification"
+    If all is done correctly your parts should weigh a combined 0.27lbs

 ## Assemblies